 Ultimately, the Frye standard may make it easier for people to pursue legal action in civil cases to right the wrongs they have experienced, as the use of the Frye standard is generally more cost-effective.

 The attorneys at Largey Law are skilled at securing reliable, qualified expert witnesses to help build strong cases in wrongful death lawsuits, personal injury actions and criminal trials.
-To schedule a free initial consultation with an experienced lawyer, call us at 352-253-0456 or contact us online.
+To schedule a free initial consultation with an experienced lawyer, contact us online.
 We have offices in Tavares, Clermont and Inverness.